Uniform, Possessions and Valuables

 Items not Permitted:

-- Open toe sandals, backless shoes, heeled shoes, canvas, suede, trainer style shoes or boots
+- Open toe sandals, backless shoes, heeled shoes, canvas, trainer style shoes or boots

 - Jackets, hoodies, hats, caps and outdoor coats are not to be worn inside the school building

 - Extremes of hairstyles or colour.
-We would prefer students not to colour their hair
+Students should not colour their hair an unnatural colour.

 - Ear, facial or body piercings, they are considered a Health and Safety risk.
 If a student comes into school wearing any piercing item, the student will be asked to remove it, regardless of when the piercing was done.

 Progress Mentors check daily to ensure students are wearing the correct uniform as outlined above.
-A parential note must be provided if a student is unable to wear their full school uniform.
-If a parential note is not provided, students not wearing full uniform will be placed in Alternative Provision until the matter is resolved.
+A parental note must be provided if a student is unable to wear their full school uniform.
+If a parental note is not provided, students not wearing full uniform will be placed in Alternative Provision until the matter is resolved.

 - Black shorts